 6. Biofiltration BMPs must be designed with a hydraulic loading rate to prevent erosion, scour, and channeling within the BMP.
-Intent: Erosion, scour, and/or channeling can disrupt treatment processes and reduce biofiltration effectiveness.
-Scour protection has been provided for both sheet flow and pipe inflows to the BMP, where needed.
+Intent: Erosion, scour, and/or channeling can disceffectiveness. rupt treatment processes and reduce biofiltration Scour protection has been provided for both sheet flow and pipe inflows to the BMP, where needed.
 Provide documentation of scour protection as described in Fact Sheets PR-1 or BF-1 or approved equivalent.
 Where scour protection has not been provided, flows into and within the BMP are kept to non-erosive velocities.
 Provide documentation of design checks for erosive velocities as described in Fact Sheets PR-1 or BF-1 or approved equivalent.
 For proprietary BMPs, the BMP is used in a manner consistent with manufacturer guidelines and conditions of its third-party certification (i.e., maximum tributary area, maximum inflow velocities, etc., as applicable).
 Provide copy of manufacturer recommendations and conditions of third-party certification.
-7. Biofiltration BMP must include operation planning considerations for continued effunctions.
-Intent: Biofiltration BMPs require regular main intended.
-Additionally, it is not possible to forest therefore plans must be in place to correct issues in see and avoid potential issues as part of design; The biofiltration BMP O&M plan describes specific inspection activities, regular/periodic maintenance activities and specific corrective actions relating to scour, erosion, channeling, media clogging, vegetation health, and inflow and outflow structures.
+7. 7.
+Biofiltration BMP must include operations and maintenance design features and planning considerations for continued effectiveness of pollutant and flow control functions. conveness of political and now control Intent: Biofiltration BMPs require regular maintenance in order provide ongoing function as intended.
+Additionally, it is not possible to foresee and avoid potential issues as part of design; therefore plans must be in place to correct issues if they arise.
+The biofiltration BMP O&M plan describes specific inspection activities, regular/periodic maintenance activities and specific corrective actions relating to scour, erosion, channeling, media clogging, vegetation health, and inflow and outflow structures.
 Include O&M plan with project submittal as described in Chapter 7.
 Adequate site area and features have been provided for BMP inspection and maintenance access.
 Illustrate maintenance access routes, setbacks, maintenance features as needed on project water quality plans.